TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 <!--
-copy from "Penetoki full dictionary automatic" use ctrl-h -> replace "[ " with "[" use ctrl-p -> bake into "Penetoki full dictionary.baked" -->
+copy from "Sunwai full dictionary automatic" use ctrl-h -> replace "[ " with "[" use ctrl-p -> bake into "Sunwai full dictionary.baked" -->
 # **Base set**